Kief5555/Kahoot-Flooder/README.md

 * Random answer is broken, will be fixed in the next release.

 # Website
-* The joining/Answering is faster if you download it(mac/windows) Scroll down to download Click [here](https://www.kahootflooder.me)(https://www.kahootflooder.me) for the website.
+* The joining/Answering is a hell of alot faster if you download it(mac/windows) Scroll down to download Click [here](https://www.kahootflooder.me)(https://www.kahootflooder.me) for the website.

 # Download/Build